RhetTbull/osxmetadata/README.md

 Acknowledgements
 ----------------
 This module was inspired by [osx-tags]( https://github.com/scooby/osx-tags) by "Ben S / scooby".
 I leveraged osx-tags to bootstrap the design of this module.
 I wanted a more general OS X metadata library so I rolled my own.
+This module is published under the same MIT license as osx-tags.

 To set the Finder comments, I use [py-applescript]( https://github.com/rdhyee/py-applescript) by "Raymond Yee / rdhyee".
 Rather than import this module, I included the entire module
 (which is published as public domain code) in a private module to prevent ambiguity with